DinoChiesa/Apigee-External-Authorization-2/README.md

    ./8-import-and-deploy-apigee-proxy.sh
    ```

+   After this succeeds, the script will print out some suggested curl commands.
+You
-   After this succeeds, you should be able to try out the example using
+   should be able to try them out to see the access control working.
-   the suggested curl commands.

    If you like you can add or modify data into the sheet, to see how it affects the
    access control decisions.
-Be aware: the Roles are cached for 3 minutes, and the Rules
+If you make changes to the sheet, be aware: the Roles are
-   for 2 minutes, in the Access Control Service.
+   cached for 3 minutes, and the Rules for 2 minutes, in the Access Control Service.

    You can also check the log output of the Access Control service in Cloud Run,
    to see what it is reading and doing.
+To get more verbose logging, modify the
+   5-deploy-cloud-run-service.sh script to use Debug logging, and re-run the script.

 ### Clean Up

-1. Remove the Apigee assets
+1. Remove the Apigee assets.

+   This includes the target server and the API proxy.

    ```sh
    ./99-clean-apigee-entities.sh
    ```

-1. Remove the Cloud Run assets
+2. Remove the Cloud Run assets.

+   This includes the service account.

    ```sh
    ./99-clean-cloud-run-authorization-service.sh
    ```

+3. Manually delete the Google sheet.

 ## Support

-This callout and example proxy is open-source software, and is not a supported part of Apigee.
-If
+This callout and example proxy is open-source software, and is not a supported part of
-you have questions or need assistance with it, you can try inquiring on [the Google Cloud Community forum
+Apigee.
+If you have questions or need assistance with it, you can try inquiring on [the
-dedicated to Apigee](https://goo.gle/apigee-community) There is no service-level
+Google Cloud Community forum dedicated to Apigee](https://goo.gle/apigee-community)
-guarantee for responses to inquiries posted to that site.
+There is no service-level guarantee for responses to inquiries posted to that site.

 ## License